Human2LocoMan: Learning Versatile Quadrupedal Manipulation with Human Pretraining

 Modularized Cross-Embodiment Transformer (MXT)

-Our learning framework is designed to efficiently use data from both human and robot sources.
+Our learning framework is designed to efficiently utilize data from both human and robot sources, and account for modality-specific distributions unique to each embodiment.
 We propose a modularized design Modularized Cross-Embodiment Transformer (MXT).
-MXT consists mainly of three groups of modules: tokenizers, transformer trunk, and detokenizers.
-The tokenizers act as encoders and map embodiment-specific observations to tokens in the latent space, and the detokenizers translate the output tokens from the trunk to actions in the action space of each embodiment.
+MXT consists mainly of three groups of modules: tokenizers, Transformer trunk, and detokenizers.
+The tokenizers act as encoders and map embodiment-specific observation modalities to tokens in the latent space, and the detokenizers translate the output tokens from the trunk to action modalities in the action space of each embodiment.
 The tokenizers and detokenizers are specific to one embodiment and are reinitialized for each new embodiment, while the trunk is shared across all embodiments and reused for transferring the policy among embodiments.

 Learning Framework